-Interlux Bilgekote is a fast-drying, durable coating formulated for application to bilge areas.
-Painting your boat's bilge helps prevent absorption of oil, gasoline or sludge into wood and fiberglass.
+Interlux Bilgekote Bilge Paint is a fast-drying, durable coating formulated for application to bilge areas.
+Painting your boat's bilge helps prevent the absorption of oil, gasoline, or sludge into wood and fiberglass.

 Bilgekote protects bilges, lockers, and bulkheads against moisture penetration and wear and tear.
 Bilgekote is easy to clean while providing excellent resistance to oil and fuel spillage.